 Purely Inspired Nutrition Facts and Ingredients

-These nutrition/ingredients labels reveal some major concerns … I’ve highlighted the biggest ones in red:
+These nutrition/ingredients labels reveal a few concerns … I’ve highlighted the biggest ones in red:

-Now let’s break down exactly why I flagged these …
+Now let’s break down exactly why we flagged these …

 1. “Natural” Flavors, Gums, Thickeners, Additives, and Fillers

-Purely Inspired uses lots of “filler” ingredients.
-Each can have a major impact on your health (particularly your gut).
+Purely Inspired uses “filler” ingredients.
+Each can have negative health implications (particularly your gut).